 Nozawa Onsen is a village in northern Nagano Prefecture, to the northeast of Nagano City.
 The village is a year-round tourist destination: the scalding hot onsen baths attract visitors throughout the year while the enormous Nozawa Onsen Snow Resort draws hordes of skiers and snowboarders during the winter months.

 Nozawa Onsen is a little unique in that there are 13 free onsen scattered around the village.
 They are easy to spot as you can enter either the men’s side or the women’s side right from the street.
 Be warned though: the waters are notoriously hot.
 They won’t actually burn you, but you might find them too hot to sit in comfortably.

 The symbol of Nozawa Onsen is the traditional architecture of Ōyu Onsen.
 This is just one of the 13 free bathing spots and it makes for a particularly beautiful scene in the snow.

 The village is well worth a wander.
-If you head up the hill from the Tourist Information Center, you’ll eventually come across the onsen source — the spring from which all the baths get their water.
+If you head up the hill from the tourist information center, you’ll eventually come across the onsen source — the spring from which all the baths get their water.

-If travelling by car, make sure you know where you’re going to leave your car.
+If traveling by car, make sure you know where you’re going to leave your car.
 Closer to the ski lifts, there is plenty of parking, but in the village, there’s not a lot of space.
 So if you’re driving to your accommodation, let the hotel or lodge know in advance.